Arkansas Highway 155

 Arkansas Highway 155 (AR 155 and Hwy.
 155) is a designation for four state highways in Arkansas.
 The northernmost segment of 7.10 mi runs from Mount Nebo State Park to AR 22 in Dardanelle.
 A second segment in Yell County of 7.56 mi connects Highway 7 and Highway 154.
 A third segment runs 11.16 mi from AR 10 near Casa to Petit Jean State Park.
 The fourth segment is a 2.68 mi spur from Highway 60 south to an area near Deberrie.

 Route description

 Mount Nebo State Park to Dardanelle

 The route begins at Sunset Point on the north rim of Mount Nebo, in its respective state park, Mount Nebo State Park.
 It is surrounded by a dense forest while on the mountain and passes near the historic Mt.
 Nebo State Park Pavilion, the visitor center, and other points of interest in the park.
 Highway 155 winds down the mountain on eleven hairpin curves with very steep grades, as much as 18% in places.
 There are no alternative routes, as Route 155 is the only road up or down the mountain.
-As a result, the route is a popular destination for motorcycle riders, and trailers or RVs over 24 feet are prohibited in the state park.
+As a result, the route is a popular destination for motorcycle riders, and trailers and RVs over 24 feet are prohibited in the state park.
 It eventually points due east toward Dardanelle.
 The route intersects with Highway 22 in the city and terminates.